Do LLMs Really Know What They Don't Know? Internal States Mainly Reflect Knowledge Recall Rather Than Truthfulness: Analysis of Internal States in LLMs

 \subsubsection{Correlation with Subject Popularity}

-We further investigate why AH representations align with weight subspaces as strongly as FAs, while UHs do not.
-A natural hypothesis is that this difference arises from subject popularity in the training data.
-We use average monthly Wikipedia page views as a proxy for subject popularity during pre-training and bin subjects by popularity, then measure the distribution of UHs, AHs, and FAs.
-Figure~\ref{fig:error-distribution} shows a clear trend: UHs dominate among the least popular subjects (94\% for LLaMA), while AHs are rare (1\%).
-As subject popularity rises, UH frequency falls and both FAs and AHs become more common, with AHs rising to 14\% in the high-popularity subjects.
-This indicates that subject representation norms reflect training frequency, not factual correctness.
+To explain why AHs exhibit subject representation norms comparable to FAs while UHs remain weaker, we hypothesize that this difference arises from subject popularity in the pre-training data.
+Prior work \cite{kang2023deep} shows that entities appearing more frequently during pre-training tend to produce hidden representations with larger norms.
+Accordingly, we expect that FAs and AHs predominantly involve high-popularity entities, while UHs are more common for low-popularity entities.

+Following \citet{mallen2022not}, we use average monthly Wikipedia page views as a proxy for subject frequency during pre-training.
+We partition subjects into three popularity bins and analyze the distribution of FAs, AHs, and UHs across them.
+The distribution in Figure~\ref{fig:error-distribution} confirms that the prevalence of both FAs and AHs is strongly associated with subject popularity.
+In the lowest popularity bin, both FAs and AHs are rarely observed (5\% for FAs and 1\% for AHs).
+In contrast, their prevalence significantly increases in the highest popularity bin (52\% for FAs and 14\% for AHs).
+However, the prevalence of UHs shows an inverse trend: while the lowest popularity bin is dominated by UHs (94\%), their prevalence drops to 34\% in the highest popularity bin.

-\paragraph{Findings:} \textit{Popular subjects yield stronger early-layer activations.
-AHs arise mainly on popular subjects and are therefore indistinguishable from FAs by popularity-based heuristics, contradicting prior work \cite{mallen2022not} that links popularity to hallucinations.}
+This observation highlights a critical implication: if high-popularity subjects account for a substantial portion of real-world language model usage, AHs may constitute a substantial portion of hallucinations encountered in practical deployments.
+Meanwhile, as AHs arise mainly on popular subjects, they are often indistinguishable from FAs by popularity-based heuristics, contradicting prior work \cite{mallen2022not} that links popularity to hallucinations.